zaiad/Portfolio/README.md

 └── index.js           # Express server for email handling
 ```

-## Deployment

 ### Frontend Deployment

 Build the project:

 ```bash
 npm run build
 ```

-Deploy the `dist` folder to your preferred hosting service (Netlify, Vercel, etc.).

-### Backend Deployment

-Deploy the `server/index.js` file to a Node.js hosting service (Railway, Render, Heroku, etc.).

-Update the API URL in your frontend environment variables.

 ## Technologies Used